 Four Key Parts of Preparing

-Be Ready: To help you avoid or minimize problems, it’s essential that you plan carefully for the hunt.
-Responsible hunters anticipate potential problems and make plans to deal with them.
-Considerations include terrain, location, weather, dangerous game, and the potential for forest fires.
+Be Ready: To help you avoid or minimize problems, always plan your hunt carefully.
+Responsible hunters anticipate potential problems and plan how to solve them.
+Consider terrain, location, weather, dangerous game, and the potential for forest fires.